How to turn off VPN on computer safely (Windows, macOS, Linux)

 8.4.
 Avoid downloading or logging into sensitive services

-9. FAQs: How to turn off VPN on computer
+9. FAQs about how to turn off VPN on computer

 Even after learning how to turn off VPN on computer devices, many users still have questions about safety, settings, and app behavior.
 Here are some of the most common concerns, explained in simple, practical terms.